nhurlock/vue-simple-state/README.md

     }
 }
 ```
-Read more about `computed` [in Vue's docs](https://v3.vuejs.org/guide/reactivity-computed-watchers.html#computed-values).

 ### `writable(path, default?)` - Create a read-write computed state variable by path
-Variables created using the `writable` method take a path to pull out a value from state and an optional default value if none is found. `writable` returns a writable computed variable using `Vue`'s built-in method
+Variables created using the `writable` method take a path to pull out a value from state and an optional default value if none is found. `writable` is used as a read-write [computed](https://v3.vuejs.org/guide/reactivity-computed-watchers.html#computed-values) variable, its value will be accessed and set using the `value` property.
 * `path <string[]>` - Path by property name to access state value
 * `default <any?>` - (Optional) Default value to return when state value is not set
 ```vue